Suudi-sudo/group-2-code-war/README.md

 ## CodeWars Solutions
 this repository contains solutions to coding challenges we have completed on CodeWars.
-Each solution is implemented on javaScript and reflects my approach to solving various problems, focusing on readability and efficiency.
+Each solution is implemented on javaScript and reflects our approach to solving various problems, focusing on readability and efficiency.

 ## solutions